Alumian/CEPGP/README.md

 Automatic retrieval of a recipient's item they currently have in slot when they whisper you !need has been added.
 This is only possible **if the recipient has the item in their game cache**.
 This is a restriction enforced by the 1.12.1 API.

 Patch Version: 1.12.1

 Build Number: 5875

-Author: Alumian <Eidolon> on Crestfall
+Author: Alumian '<Eidolon>' on Crestfall